Tokyo Metropolitan Government Building (Tokyo City Hall)

 Facts & Figures

-Approx. 13000 people work in the Tokyo City Hall.
-Special technology was used to make the building resistant to earthquakes like the Great Kanto earthquake of 1923.
-The place is especially popular for tourists looking for an free observation deck with great views over Tokyo, Tokyo Skytree, Tokyo Tower, Mt.
-Fuji, Yoyogi, Meiji-jingu and many more.
-The panoramic observatories, which are located 202 meters above the ground, can be found in each of the towers 45th floor on top of the main building.
-After a quick security check for your bag you will enter the high-speed elevator, which brings you in 55sec to the 45th floor.
-Both observatories cover an area of 1000 square metres with floor-to-ceiling windows with an height of 18m.
-My insider tip: In the beginning of April and September you are able to see there an amazing sunset right above Mt.
+They are not only responsible for the 23 wards but also the cities, towns, and villages within the whole Tokyo Prefecture.
+Btw the Ogasawara Islands (Bonin Islands) are also governed by them.
+The Tokyo City Hall is especially popular for tourists looking for a free observation deck with great views over Tokyo, Tokyo Skytree, Tokyo Tower, Mt.
+Fuji, Yoyogi, Meiji-jingu, and many more.
+The panoramic observatories, which are located 202 meters above the ground, can be found on each of the tower's 45th floors on top of the main building.
+After a quick security check for your bag, you will enter the high-speed elevator, which brings you in 55 seconds to the 45th floor.
+Both observatories cover an area of 1000 square meters with floor-to-ceiling windows with a height of 18m.
+Many locals come here on the 1st of January to enjoy the first sunrise of the year called hatsuhinode.
+The south observatory is accessible on that day at 5:30 am only for people who applied beforehand (deadline 8th of Dec.) via a postcard to the city hall.
+Every year local product fairs are held by the government on the observation decks to promote the culinary highlights of the different regions/prefectures of Japan.
+My insider tip: At the beginning of April and September you can see there an amazing sunset right above Mt.
 Fuji.
-It is called Diamond Fuji because of its resemblance of an sparkling diamond.
+It is called Diamond Fuji because it resembles a sparkling diamond.

-• Closed (both Observatories) - 29 December till 3 January
+• Closed (both Observatories) - 29th of December till 3rd of January

 • Admission Fee - free